Backstage (publication): Relaunches and acquisitions

 In late 2009, Backstage and other Nielsen Business Media brands were sold to e5 Global Media, which was later renamed Prometheus Global Media, and then renamed Guggenheim Digital Media.

 The Backstage brand remained closely tied to its primary sister publications, The Hollywood Reporter and Billboard, as well as the other e5 Global Media publications, such as Adweek, Film Journal International, and The Hollywood Creative Directory.
 However, Backstage also carved out its own industry niche by focusing on the needs of actors, models, performers, and casting directors; publishing directories (such as Call Sheet, a bimonthly listing of talent agents, casting directors, and film productions), books (actor handbooks and biographies published under the Watson-Guptill imprint Backstage Books), casting-director mailing labels, and special "insert" magazines (such as award-season nomination guides, theatre-school guides, and the ACTION magazine for actors interested in making their own movies); producing live events; and continuing the development of Internet casting technology.

-Backstage continued to be a resource for audition information, casting calls/casting notices, training opportunities, and entertainment-industry jobs, news, and interviews.
-Film and theatre were the main topics reviewed and reported upon, but the television, radio, dance, music, cabaret, voice-over, modeling, commercial advertising, and stand-up comedy industries were also included in Backstages coverage.

 In October 2011, media entrepreneur John Amato led Backstage through a spin-off from Prometheus Global Media as part of a new strategic partnership, with the new company being called Backstage, LLC.
 Prometheus shareholder Guggenheim Partners backed the sale.

 In August 2012, Back Stage was relaunched again, with the magazine switching from a tabloid-sized newspaper to a smaller, full-color glossy magazine (and also being slightly rebranded from Back Stage to Backstage).
 The magazine added increased cross-promotion for the resources and utilities on the similarly-redesigned Backstage.com.
 Amato stated readers had requested that the print edition have a smaller form factor to make it easier to take to casting calls, while the redesigned website was meant to "[lead] the user into the products and content that we’ve seen historically be the most helpful for our audience".

 In January 2013, Backstage LLC acquired Sonicbids, a service designed to help musicians find gigs, for $15 million.
 In April 2013, Prometheus Global Media, now fully owned by Guggenheim, bought the remainder of Backstage LLC.
 John Amato was made president of the Billboard Group, a new unit that would oversee Backstage, Billboard, and Sonicbids.
 In December 2013, Backstage and Sonicbids were acquired by RZ Capital.

 In December 2016, Backstage expanded its online casting tools and editorial coverage to include a wider international scope, with an initial focus on casting in the United Kingdom.

 In October 2017, Backstage launched its first fully integrated mobile casting app.

-Current team
+In 2019, Ridgemont Equity Partners invested in Backstage.
+That year, Backstage revamped its online casting platform, adding profiles, new application options, new notification options, Google Maps integration, as well as new review features for employers.

+In February 2021, Backstage acquired StarNow and Mandy Network.

+In 2022, Backstage was acquired by Cast & Crew, a Burbank-based payroll management company operating in the entertainment industry.